basecore/hideme-vpn-manager/README.md

 Hide.me offers powerful server-side filtering.
 Use this tab to block Ads, Malware, and Trackers before they even reach your computer.
 You can also force `hide.me` DNS servers to prevent DNS leaks.

 ### 3. Advanced
 For power users.
-Load a custom `.yaml` configuration file, change the path to your Access Token, specify custom DNS servers (like Cloudflare's `1.1.1.1`), and manage startup update checks.
+Setup **Autostart & Auto-connect**, load a custom `.yaml` configuration file, change your Access Token path, or specify custom DNS servers (like Cloudflare's `1.1.1.1`).

 ### 4. About
 Quick access to the GitHub repository and issue tracker for reporting bugs or requesting new features.